Deep Research Comparator: A Platform For Fine-grained Human Annotations of Deep Research Agents

 \subsection{System Architecture}

-Figure~\ref{fig:system-architecture} presents a high-level overview of our architecture.
+Figure~\ref{fig:system-architecture} presents an overview of our architecture.
 Our platform supports hosting a wide range of deep research agents.
-Agents that stream both intermediate steps and a final report in accordance with a unified JSON-format interface (see Appendix~\ref{sec:JSON_schema}) can be integrated into the platform with minimal engineering effort.
-This design allows agent developers to flexibly customize the content of intermediate steps to accommodate their annotation requirements and imposes no constraints on the agent’s internal architecture.
+Agents that generate intermediate steps and final report via a unified JSON interface can be integrated with minimal engineering effort.
+This design allows developers to flexibly customize the content of intermediate steps for their annotation requirements and imposes no constraints on the agent’s internal architecture.

-\paragraph{Frontend} The frontend presents the generated intermediate steps and final reports in a consistent format on the user interface.
-It is implemented as a static web application, with static files produced during the build process and hosted in an AWS S3 bucket, served to users through CloudFront CDN caching ensuring low latency.
+\paragraph{Frontend} The frontend presents generated intermediate steps and final reports on the user interface.
+Implemented as a static web application, its static files are produced during the build process and hosted in an AWS S3 bucket, served through CloudFront CDN caching ensuring low latency.

 \paragraph{Main Backend Service} The system routes user queries from the frontend to the Main Backend Service hosted on the main CPU node.
-It is responsible for handling user requests, selecting agents, routing queries to the selected agents, processing user votes, and serving the intermediate steps, final reports, and rankings back to the frontend.
+It handles user requests, selects agents, routes queries, processes user votes, and serves intermediate steps, final reports, and rankings back to the frontend.

 \paragraph{Agent Serving Service} User queries are routed to the Agent Serving Services deployed on dedicated agent CPU nodes, each encapsulated within a Docker container.
-These agent services stream their responses back to the main backend via internal API calls using the unified JSON format specified in Appendix~\ref{sec:JSON_schema}.
+These agent services stream their responses back to the main backend via internal API calls using the unified JSON format.
 For open-source agent services whose underlying LLMs require GPU resources, the LLMs are deployed on specialized GPU nodes and accessed by the agent services through internal API calls.
 For closed-source agents, specialized proxy pods are implemented to invoke the agents through external APIs.

-\paragraph{Ranking Calculation Job} This CronJob reads agent conversations and user annotation data from the database, and computes both outcome-based evaluation metrics (such as model rankings and query counts) and process-based metrics (such as step upvote rate).
-It then writes the computed results back to the relational database, which are served to the user interface via the Main Backend Service.
+\paragraph{Metrics Calculation Job} This CronJob reads agent conversations and user annotation data from the database, computing outcome-based evaluation metrics (like report-preference rankings) and fine-grained metrics (such as upvote rate).
+It then writes the results back to the relational database, which are served to the user interface via the Main Backend Service.